-When it comes to selecting a new practice management system (PMS), it's a big decision and investment.
+When it comes to selecting a new practice management system (PMS), it's a big decision and investment, as this is the main software that you'll use in managing your practice every day.

 The American Medical Association (AMA) and the Medical Group Management Association (MGMA) have created a simple roadmap to help physicians and their staff choose the right PMS for their practice.